 - Recklessness on part of the trucking company for hiring a driver who was known (if they were) to be negligent on the road

 - Negligence on part of the truck owner

 - Not wearing seat belts

 We shared how truck accidents can be especially dangerous, how they have caused numerous deaths in Ohio, and how avoiding negligence can help you avoid a catastrophic accident.
-All accidents are avoidable with just a little care.
-However, if you are ever involved in one, feel free to contact Babin Law in Columbus; a truck accident attorney from our firm will not only offer legal representation (against responsible parties) but also fight for your rights!
+Most accidents are avoidable with just a little care.
+However, if you are ever involved in one, feel free to contact Babin Law in Columbus.
+If we’re able to take on your case, an experienced truck accident attorney from our firm will fight to get you the compensation you deserve.